petrus-fatu/tema/README.md

 ### Load-balanced applications

 You can now access [http://127.0.0.1](http://127.0.0.1) in order to access the load balancer.
 Refresh several times, and you'll see it switches between serving the node, java and python apps in turn.
+Note: the java application may require a few seconds before it goes online.

 ### ELK stack